Pet-Friendly Hiking Trails in the Smokies

 If your pet has had enough of the great outdoors, you can head over to Dollywood in Pigeon Forge and check out Doggywood, Dolly's onsite kennel.
 The kennel is only open to dogs, though, and there is no overnight boarding.
 You'll also need to call ahead for a reservation.

 If you have any questions concerning pets in the Smoky Mountains, please be sure and call ahead to your destination.
-Here are a few websites and telephone numbers you might want to remember:

 - Great Smoky Mountains National Park - (865) 436-1200